 By Suzie Russell, Darlington College Festival Reporting Team

-In preparation for the Darlington Arts Festival, authors and playwrights Angela Pickering, Lesley Blundell and Sandra Spears, who together make up the ‘No Name Theatre Company,’ spoke to NCTJ Journalism student Suzie Russell about their maiden collaborative work, called Communication Breakdown.
+Authors and playwrights Angela Pickering, Lesley Blundell and Sandra Spears, who together make up the newly-formed ‘No Name Theatre Company,’ will make their debut at Darlington Arts Festival on May 31.
+They spoke to NCTJ Journalism student Suzie Russell about their maiden collaborative work, called Communication Breakdown.

 Expect a large dose of laughter tempered with a plethora of other emotions as their characters who are at different stages of their lives ‘communicate’ with each other.

 I asked the playwrights where the idea for Communication Breakdown had come from.

 Lesley said: “It came out of one of our writing classes when the task was about putting insertions into our writing other than prose.
 One of the classes was devoted to texting.”

 As part of the writing session, they were asked to write something in ‘text speak.’
 Text Speak, for the uninitiated reduces words and phrases into letters, capitals, and numbers.
 A foreign language that the younger generation speak fluently.

 Lesley said: “We were reading out our bits.
 Well, we got the giggles something rotten and we laughed so much we said, wouldn’t it be good to just try and do a piece?
 We should make it about communication and about how people communicate!) “